splitlane/PyTaiko/README.md

 ## Contributing

 Contributions are welcome!
 Please keep in mind:
-- Be mindful of existing built-in functions for animations, videos, and other features
+- Be mindful of existing built-in functions for animations, videos, and other features.
+Nearly everything has been abstracted and the libs folder has proper documentation for usage.
 - Check the [issues page](https://github.com/Yonokid/PyTaiko/issues) for enhancements and bugs before starting work
 - Feel free to open new issues for bugs or feature requests